REDUCE YOUR EMISSIONS

 - Or consider offsetting your vehicle emissions through the Finger Lakes Climate Fund and putting those funds to work locally to make our region more energy efficient.
 Watch Nate Shinagawa talk about offsetting his commute.

 - Ride the bus, take a train, or carpool: If possible, take a little more time to get to your destination by using a bus line or train to travel.
 Driving a full, fuel efficient car can also be better than flying in terms of greenhouse gas emissions.

 - Participate in webinars and online conferences: Look for opportunities to avoid the trip altogether by participating in web-based meetings and conferences when possible.

 - And if you must travel, consider offsetting your carbon emissions through the Finger Lakes Climate Fund and putting those funds to work locally to make our region more energy efficient.
-This video shows how you can offset your carbon footprint right at the airport.
+This video shows how easily you can offset your carbon footprint.

 enter your energy use

 choose a quick offset

 Please provide your name and zipcode for our records

 Ok, let's get back to offsetting your carbon use.